nvsnkv/NVs.OccupancySensor/readme.md

 * `StartSensor` - boolean toggle to start sensor on startup.
 Default _False_
 * `StartMQTT` - boolean toggle to start MQTT client on startup.
 Default _False_
 #### Logging
-This app uses Serilog to capture logs.
+This app uses Serilog to capture logs, with `File` and `Console` sinks available.
 Please refer to the documentation for [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration).
 Startup process gets logged to `startup.ndjson` file in the application working directory.
 Rolling interval is set to 1 day for this log.
 Application will keep last 10 startup.ndjson log files.
 This behaviour is hardcoded.
 #### Version
 * `Version` field in appsettings.json is not actually a setting :) .
 MQTT adapter sends it to Home Assistant as a part of configuration topic.